 Networking was and still is an important part of getting ahead in this industry, and this was a chance for me to do that.
 It was going to cost me since I wouldn’t benefit from any deals or early bird pricing, but I trusted his opinion, and booked the trip.

 This was in June, two months after I had bought the domain and put exactly 3 blog posts up on my website.
 But even though I was green, simply being around people in the industry allowed me to make myself known enough to implement my next strategy: Guest blogging.

 Following the conference, I spent the next couple of months refining the design of the site and networking more.
 I commented on other bloggers’ posts in a conversational tone, engaged with them on Twitter, and took note of who accepted guest posts.
 I think an important part of this was that it didn’t look like I was just fishing for links or eyeballs.
 My comments came from the heart and showed that I had really read their posts.

 My favorite blog to follow was Bacon Is Magic, since at the time, Ayngelina’s story of leaving a boyfriend to travel solo was quite similar to mine.

-I started to write regularly on my blog about how I handled my healthcare and immunizations and how I sold off everything I owned on craigslist in the span of a week, and shared my story about why I had decided to buy a one-way ticket to Bangkok and take a chance on traveling.
+I started to write regularly on my blog about how I handled my healthcare and immunizations and how I sold off everything I owned on craigslist in the span of a week, and take a chance on traveling.
 It was quite a vulnerable share at the time and I knew that my friends would be reading it.
-I remember being super nervous to publish it, just as I have been many times since when sharing the more private parts of my life.
+I remember being super nervous to publish it, just as I have been many times since, when sharing the more private parts of my life.